karim-alaa/master-clinic-manager/readme.md

 * send offer to doctor
 * hire doctor in a clinic
 * show some statistics for each clinic
-* customize  smptoms, diagnosis, disease and treatment tags for his clinic
+* customize  symptoms, diagnosis, disease and treatment tags for his clinic
 * send notifications and mails to doctors and nurses
 * and more..